-Based on this information, select the incorrect statement
+Based on this information, which of the following statements is incorrect?

-- A. M's magnitude of operating leverage was lower than N's. - B. N would suffer more than M from an equal drop in sales revenue. - C. M's cost structure carries greater risk and greater potential for profit. - D. If N's sales increased by 20%, its net income would increase by 40%.
+- A. M's magnitude of operating leverage was lower than N's. - B. N would suffer more than M from an equal drop in sales revenue. - C. N's cost structure carries greater risk and greater potential for profit. - D. If N's sales increased by 20%, its net income would increase by 40%.